magento/merchdocs/src/live-search/facets-workspace.md

 ## Set the scope

-If your Adobe Commerce installation includes multiple stores or store views, set **Scope** to the [store view]({% link configuration/scope.md %}) where your facet settings apply.
+If your Adobe Commerce installation includes multiple store views, set **Scope** to the [store view]({% link configuration/scope.md %}) where your facet settings apply.

 ## Filter the list